← Claude Code Hub

-Your Claude Code Session Has Branches (And You Didn't Know)
+Branch Your Claude Code Conversations (And You Didn't Know You Could)

 claude --continue --fork-session creates an independent branch of your current conversation.
 Same context, new path.
 Like git branch, but for your sessions with Claude.